 How to Make Guatemalan Ceviche Step by Step

 While cooking the shrimp, dice fresh tomatoes, red or mild white onions and celery into small pieces.
-This needs to be done by hand as a food processor makes the tomatoes too mushy.
-I can usually count on my Brain Multiquick MQ777 hand blender to chop most vegetables to perfection even it doesn’t deliver the results you need for Guatemalan ceviche.
+Do the chopping by hand as a food processor makes the tomatoes too mushy.

 Variations: Guatemalan Mixed Seafood Ceviche / Ceviche Mixto Guatemalteco

-There are many other variations of Guatemalan ceviche including ceviche mixto (featuring fish, octopus or pulpo and shrimp) as well as a ceviche de concha negra ( a unique ceviche featuring black clams).
-You can try a variety of these ceviches at Cevicheria Marea Roja, a sprawling roadside restaurant off the highway in El Rancho Progreso that makes a good lunch spot if you’re headed to Livingston, Coban, Tikal or Esquipulas by car.
+- There are many other variations of Guatemalan ceviche.
+Try ceviche mixto (featuring fish, octopus or pulpo and shrimp) or ceviche de concha negra ( a unique ceviche featuring black clams).

-To make a ceviche mixto just substitute your choice of fish or seafood and follow the directions in the recipe below.
+- Tip: To make a ceviche mixto at home just substitute your choice of white fish or seafood.
+Then follow the directions in the recipe card below.